-This programme launched early in summer 2017, with a screening of short films by Rania Stephan (b 1960), Robert Breer (1926-2011) and Artavazd Pelechian (b 1938) – featuring train lines or journeys in Lebanon, Japan and Armenia – alongside Basil Wright’s Night Mail (1936) – scripted by WH Auden and with sound by Benjamin Britten.
+CLOSELY WATCHED TRAINS is an on-going screening programme, which we initiated in summer 2017 with a screening of short films by Rania Stephan (b 1960), Robert Breer (1926-2011) and Artavazd Pelechian (b 1938) – featuring train lines or journeys in Lebanon, Japan and Armenia – alongside Basil Wright’s Night Mail (1936) – scripted by WH Auden and with sound by Benjamin Britten.

 The title of the series – Closely Watched Trains – is something of a tribute to the novella by Czech writer Bohumil Hrabal (1914-1997), first published in Czech in 1965 and re-published in English by Penguin Classics in 2017, twenty years on from Hrabal’s death.